Dreams (Grace Slick album)

 Dreams is the second solo album by Grace Slick, released by RCA Records in March 1980.
 One single, "Seasons", was released in the United States to promote the record and peaked at No. 95 on the Billboard Hot 100.
 "Seasons" fared much better in the Netherlands, peaking at No. 17 and was performed by Slick on the Dutch music show TopPop.
 In the United Kingdom, the track "Dreams" was issued as a single, reaching No. 50 on the chart and No. 104 in the United States on the Billboard Bubbling Under Hot 100 chart.
 It was recorded in New York without any previous or current members of Jefferson Starship.
-The album reached no. 32 on the Billboard charts; it also reached no. 28 on the UK album chart.
+The album reached no. 32 on the Billboard charts; it also reached no. 28 on the UK Albums Chart.